 There is a street full of tavernas and cafes called Mitropeleos and we have rented both self contained apartments and stayed at boutique hotels along there.
 It is smack bang in the centre of everything.

 Things to do in Monastaraki

-- The Monasyaraki Flea Market is on every sunday around the square.
+- The Monastyaraki Flea Market is on every Sunday around the square.
 All the Athenians come and it can get very busy but there are some amazing things on sale.